PedroCristo/README-TEST/README.md

 4. Open a new terminal
 5. Change the current working directory to the location that you want the cloned directory
 6. Type 'git clone' and paste the URL copied in step 3
-7. Press 'Enter' and the project is cloned
+7. Press 'Enter' and the project is cloned<br>

 ## Credits